 The Group measures the cost of equity-settled transactions with employees by reference to the fair value of the equity instruments at the date at which they are granted.
 The fair value is determined by management.
-The Black Scholes model is used, with the assumptions detailed in Note 26.
+The Black Scholes model is used for option grants without conditions, while the Monte Carlo model is used for option grants with conditions.
+The assumptions are detailed in Note 26.
 The accounting estimates and assumptions relating to equity-settled share-based payments would have no impact on the carrying amounts of assets and liabilities within the next annual reporting period but may impact expenses and equity.